namtoki/English/wordlist.md

 determination:                      The swimmer's strong determination drives her on to compete for a better ranking.
 developing:                         It is important to promote the use of more advanced medical practices in developing countries.
 differ:                             The tastes of mature audiences differ from those of young people.
+disagree:                           I disagree with his opinion that the company's holding will lose their value.
 disaster:                           Some people almost starved in the disaster area because aid supplies were delayed. discourage*(-from):                 He's apparently discouraging his kids from keeping a chick.
+distinguish:                        Basically, I can't distinguish a mouse from a rat.
 distribute:                         As part of the campaign, large quantities of free samples were distributed in Tokyo and Osaka.
 dive:                               He dived into the river in a heroic attempt to save the child.
 diversity:                          In an effort of encourage diversity, they will debate the complicated problem of minority rights.